 Focus on relaxation:

-- Breathe Deeply: Inhale to expand belly, exhale to soften into stretch.
+- Breathe deeply: Inhale to expand belly, exhale to soften into the stretch.

-- Listen to Your Body: Feel a gentle stretch in back and hips.
+- Listen to your body: Aim for a gentle stretch in back and hips.
 Ease out if sharp pain occurs.

-- Hold Time: Hold 30 seconds to 1 minute per side, or up to 2 minutes.
+- Hold time: 30 seconds to 1 minute per side, or up to 2 minutes.

 Exit carefully: